Nandankumars/Power-Bi-AtliQ-Hardware-Business-Insights-360/README.md

 Live Dashboard link - [Click Here](https://app.powerbi.com/view?r=eyJrIjoiOWM2YWQyMjYtYzcxMS00ZDFlLThkOTgtZTk0Njc2MzQyNDYxIiwidCI6ImM2ZTU0OWIzLTVmNDUtNDAzMi1hYWU5LWQ0MjQ0ZGM1YjJjNCJ9)

+## Datasets:
+Before diving into analysis, understanding the datasets is crucial.
+The datasets consist of two tables:

+**Dimension table**: Static data like customer and product details.

+**Fact table**: Transaction data.

+gdb041:

+dim_customer
+dim_market
+dim_product
+fact_forecast_monthly - This table is used to forecast the customer’s need in advance, which can help in Higher customer satisfaction and reduced cost in warehouses for storage purposes fact_sales_monthly - This table is more or less is same as the fact_forecast_monthly table, but the last column has the value of the sold quantity instead of the forecast value.
+gdb056:

+freight_cost
+gross_price
+manufacturing_cost
+Pre_invoice_dedutions
+Post_invoice_deductions
+The Importance of Data Modeling in Analytics
+For this project, data was imported from MySQL into Power BI, where it was cleaned, transformed, and structured into a robust data model.
+But why is data modeling so critical for analysis?

+If we break down the work of a data analyst, it typically involves four key steps:

+✅ Data Extraction → ✅ Data Cleaning → ✅ Data Modeling → ✅ Data Analysis

+The third step—Data Modeling—is indispensable if you want to reach the final step, Data Analysis.
+It serves as the backbone of any analytical report.
+A well-designed data model not only ensures accurate and efficient analysis but also enhances report performance and interactivity.
+Poor modeling, on the other hand, can lead to sluggish reports and unreliable insights.

+In this project, we adopted the Snowflake schema for data modeling, ensuring a scalable and optimized foundation for building meaningful visualizations and reports.

 ## Technologies and Techniques Used in Business Intelligence Dashboard:
 This repository leverages a suite of technologies and advanced techniques to build powerful and interactive Business Intelligence dashboards.